Darken5/FinalFantasylization/FinalFantasylization/README.txt

 Add more zone/subzone detections

 *********************
+7. August 2017 - FinalFantasylization 3.3.4 - Interface Buttons Fix
+	- They do what there supposed to do now...

+5. August 2017 - FinalFantasylization 3.3.3 - Locale Bug  >> Darken5 <<
+	- Fixed bug with FFz only working with an English client.
+Bit of a earlier oops on my part when incorporating LibBabble-Faction-3.0

 24. November 2016 - FinalFantasylization 3.3.2 - Not Much to Say  >> Darken5 <<
 	- "Fixed?" bug with UnitGUID("target") returning "nil"
 	- Added "Raid" detection to combat music.
 (Still fires "DungeonBoss()" music, but better than no music)